laluka/ssrf/README.md

-# SSRF - Simple Stream Resource Finder
+# Simple Stream Resource Finder

 A minimalist web application to search and browse through stream resources.